UBC-InfoVis/2021-436V-tutorials/0_Web_Tutorial/0_Web_Tutorial.md

 In all these examples, the current *scope* - the environment in which the function executes in - is important.

 The default scope for executing functions is the *Window Object* which is a browser level object representing the actual browser window/tab.
 Additionally, we have also used the keyword ```this```.
-In the global execution context (outside of the function), ```this``` refers to the global object.
-Inside a function, the value of ```this``` depends on how the function is called.
+In the global execution context (outside of the function), ```this``` refers to the global *Window Object*.
+Inside a function or a class, the value of ```this``` depends on how it is called.

-So that means, if you run the function in the person's scope (second example), you can access the first name via ```this```.
+So that means, if you run the function in the `person` object's scope (second example), you can access the firstName attribute via ```this```.
 If you use ```this.firstName``` in a function by itself (e.g. without the scope of the person object) it will give you an error, because your window object has no attribute ```firstName```.

-If this still seems confusing to you, you can read up on this on the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this).
-We will also come back to this in later tutorials.
+If `this` still seems confusing to you, you can read up on these ideas on the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this).
+We will also come back to `this` in later tutorials.

 #### Array manipulation with higher-order functions

 JS offers several functions for fast array manipulation.
 These functions usually rely on concepts from functional programming and can be hard to grasp at the beginning.
 We will come back to them in more detail later, but below you find a first introduction.
-If you want to read up on higher-order functions, here is a [link](http://eloquentjavascript.net/05_higher_order.html).
+You can read further on [higher-order functions](http://eloquentjavascript.net/05_higher_order.html).

-The ***filter()*** method creates a new array with the elements that meet a condition implemented by the provided function.
+The ***filter(callback)*** method creates a new array with the elements that meet a condition implemented by the provided callback function.

 ```javascript
 // ---- Filter Example 1 - Get all cities except London ----